Attleborough: Churches

 The parish church of the Assumption of the Blessed Virgin Mary is partly Norman and partly 14th century.
 The east end of the church is Norman and the nave is late 14th century.
 In 1368 the College of Holy Cross was founded in the Norman part and at that time the nave was built for the use of the parish.
 The remarkable rood screen has the loft intact for its full width but has been often restored.
 It is one of the finest rood screens in Norfolk and above are frescoes of ca. 1500, since much-mutilated.

 The Eastern Baptist Association meets at the Baptist church in Leys Lane.
 The Attleborough Methodist church in London Road has stopped holding normal services but still provides rooms to hire for community use.
 This building was designed by the architect Augustus Scott in Gothic Revival style, and in 1913 replaced the Primitive Methodist building in Chapel Road, since demolished.

-Educational facilities
+Education

 There are three schools in the town: Attleborough Academy, Rosecroft Primary School on London Road and Attleborough Primary School on Besthorpe Road.
 Wymondham College, a large state boarding school, is located just outside of the town.

 Industry

 Banham Poultry is based in Attleborough.
+British F4 team Virtuosi Racing and 2024 FIA Formula 2 Team Champion Invicta Racing are based in Attleborough.